armanjakhayev/TSP/tsp/readme.txt

  *  Did you encounter any serious problems?
 If so, please describe.
  **********************************************************************/

 Yes or no?
+Yes, with do-while loop.

 /**********************************************************************
  *  List any other comments here.
  **********************************************************************/